 Agitation is an unpleasant state of extreme arousal.
 An agitated person may feel stirred up, excited, tense, confused, or irritable.

 Agitation can come on suddenly or over time.
-It can last for just a few minutes, or for weeks or even months.
+It can last for a few minutes, for weeks, or even months.
 Pain, stress, and fever can all increase agitation.

 Agitation by itself may not be a sign of a health problem.
-However, if other symptoms occur, it can be a sign of disease.
+But if other symptoms occur, it can be a sign of disease.

 Agitation with a change in alertness (altered consciousness) can be a sign of delirium.
 Delirium has a medical cause and should be checked by a health care provider right away.